 Apart from these warnings enjoy the street food ..
 Probably the best in the world and also the shopping ..
 Generally Thai people are lovely if you stay calm and be polite at all times

-Enjoy Bangkok ...spent over 80 days there in my travels and still coming back for more! almost 7 years ago
+Enjoy Bangkok ...spent over 80 days there in my travels and still coming back for more! about 7 years ago

 1/ Visit Khoa San road, and enjoy the chaos.

 2/ Take a tuk tuk ride - but negotiate your price before getting in, and insist on no detours!